Insider's Travel Guide to Malaga, Spain

 For sweeping views of the city, climb to the top of The Alcazaba the best-preserved Moorish fortress palace in Spain and one of two Moorish fortresses in the city - the other being the Castillo de Gibralfaro.
 Views stretch out over the Mediterranean, with the cruise ships and boats of Malaga Port, and right across the city to the mountains beyond.
 Beautiful.

 Through the atmospheric alleys of the historic centre you catch glimpses of Malaga’s famous Nuestra Señora de la Encarnación (Our Lady of Incarnation) cathedral, until it emerges resplendent in its Renaissance and Baroque-style and, yet, actually unfinished.
 Like the cathedral in Granada it was meant to have two towers but, for reasons still debated, only one was finished.
 The locals affectionately call it “La Manquita,” or “the one-armed woman.”
-The inside is a tribute to opulent Catholicism and a wonderful place for a wander away from the sunlit streets outside.
+The inside is a wonderful place for a wander away from the sunlit streets outside.

 The whole of Malaga has been, until relatively recently, underrated as a city destination with holidaymakers using the airport as a gateway to the coast and countryside.
 The renaissance in what is actually one of the world’s oldest cities has been remarkable – including the museums, art galleries and extensive renewal of its previously rather industrial port.
 It has put Malaga firmly on the must visit map.
 If you want to head to a quieter neighbourhood, the barrio of Perchel between the Guadalmedina river and Maria Zambrano train station is one of the oldest neighbourhoods, so-called due to the perchas or hooks on which fishermen hang their catch to dry.
 It has plenty of small local tapas bars and also the fish market at Mercado del Carmen.

 Where would you stay if you were visiting, and why?